 Mineral deposits: metallic, non-metallic and fuels.
 Elements of prospecting and exploration.
 Basic mining techniques.
 Mining phases: development, exploitation, beneficiation and withdrawal.
 Mining and the environment.
 Mining services.
-Relevance of basic science and engineering subjects to mine design and operation.
+Unit operations of mineral processing and extractive metallurgy.
+Disposal of waste material.
+Relevance of basic science and engineering subjects to mining and mineral engineering.